Updates changelog (posthumously) for v1.1.3

 Mealie is self-hosted recipe manager, meal planner, and shopping list web app.
 Forage is an application aimed to improve the shopping list experience of Mealie by providing a native (non-web) interface via the Mealie API.

-With the release of v1, Forage can work entirely in offline mode without a server.
+With the release of Forage v1, Forage can work entirely in offline mode without a server.
 Without a server, it functions as a non-connected shopping list app, albeit currently limited in editing.

 There is a public chat available at #forage:matrix.org.